tylervalentine/NFLPlayoffPredictions2022/README.md

 ### prediction.php

--Designs page using HTML and CSS
+-Designs page using HTML and CSS \n
 -Used to get results from text prompts

 ### info.php (hidden)

--Processes incoming data using CSS
+-Processes incoming data using CSS \n
 -Connects to MySQL database and inputs data given from HTML page

 ### lombardi-trophy.png

 -Background image used